 Yes, we will never force anyone to undertake a placement they are not comfortable with.

 Yes – all the carers need to be registered as self-employed.
-We don’t offer employment opportunities to carers.
+IntroEase operates solely as an introductory agency.
+Carers must be self-employed; no employment is offered.
 This means that you are responsible for your own taxes and National Insurance contributions.

 We recommend all the self-employed carers obtain relevant insurance – having the right insurance in place can help protect you legally and financially from potential risks.